juvar/murano-tutorial/source/introduction.rst

 Firstly, if you have little experience with Openstack, you may profit from the fact that you do not have to know which particular Heat template do you need.
-Murano offers application search, which includes search by category (aka tag).
+Murano offers application search, which includes search by category, tag and full-test search.
-These are: Web, Databases, Application Servers, Big Data, Load Balances, etc. just to name a few.
+The sample values of Categories and Tags: Web, Databases, Application Servers, Big Data, Load Balances, etc.
 Each application is a tested piece logic that not only installs required software component, but also performs all the implied instance configuration (such as to ensure that you will be to access HTTP port 8080 if you provisioned Tomcat instance)
 All these security configurations are transparent to you.